 The UNDRIP adopted but not implemented

-Indonesia is a signatory to the UN Declaration on the Rights of Indigenous Peoples.
-Government officials argue, however, that the concept of indigenous peoples is not applicable, as almost all Indonesians (with the exception of the ethnic Chinese) are indigenous and thus entitled to the same rights.
-Consequently, the government has rejected calls for special treatment by groups identifying themselves as indigenous.
+While Indonesia is a signatory to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), government officials argue that the concept of indigenous peoples is not applicable as almost all Indonesians (with the exception of the ethnic Chinese) are indigenous and thus entitled to the same rights.
+Consequently, the government has rejected calls for specific needs by groups identifying themselves as indigenous.

 Enjoy some images from Indonesia below (IWGIA Flickr archive)